JaredPiedt/csce-350-final-project/README.md

 The dat files should be placed into the dat folder located in the main directory.

-To run the program:
+### Run program
-	1.)
-Copy the data files into the dat folder.
+1. Copy the data files into the dat folder.
-	2.) execute ./run.sh in a bash terminal.
+2. execute ./run.sh in a bash terminal.

 For questions regarding execution, please contact:
 	huttotw@email.sc.edu